A SENSE OF CONTROL

 ______________________________________________________________

-While the proper use of control is the subject of Control - Its Proper Use, this is about how it affects one psychologically.
+While the proper use of control is the subject of Control - Its Proper Use, this is about how it affects one psychologically - and how the psychology affects one's ability to exert control.

 IN ORDER TO BE HAPPY...

-In order to be happy, confident, independent, interdependent, etc., we all need to have a “sense of control.”
+In order to be happy, confident, independent, interdependent, etc., we all need to have a “sense of control”, a sense of "self efficacy".

 In order to do that, we need to identify our “locus of control” – i.e. what we can (and can’t) control.
-Many people have tried to control the uncontrollable and ended up with a sense of not being able to control things.
+(See The Most Important Things To Control - What You Can Control Is Massively In Your Favor - see also "the other side" piece in the sidebar.)
+Many people have tried to control the uncontrollable and ended up with a sense of not being able to control things - as if we actually had to control everything, which is of course massively untrue!

 LEARNED HELPLESSNESS - THE GRAND ILLUSION

 As children, we are taught to be helpless to some degree.
-This is what some call one of the greatest psychological discoveries, as it serves largely for the basis of depression at various levels.
-It is believed that we have 10 times the level of depression as at the turn of the twentieth century (1900), while actually having massively greater control over and access to all we want - but the failure of that perception has people feeling the opposite of control.
-A great portion of this is corrected in the materials in the Gratitude section, which helps one "see" (perceive) that which is already there.
-Also helpful, I think, is the piece Giving To Oneself What Is Needed.
+Learned helplessness is what some call one of the greatest psychological discoveries, as it serves largely for the basis of depression at various levels.
+It is believed that we have 10 times the level of depression as at the turn of the twentieth century (1900).
+And this occurs when we actually have massively greater control over and access to all we want - but the failure of that perception has people feeling the opposite of control!
+A great portion of this is automatically self-corrected by the materials in the Gratitude section, which helps one "see" (perceive) that which is already there.
+Also helpful, I think, is the piece Giving To Oneself What Is Needed, so that one is not living in "deficitland".

-In those who have not yet learned the opposite, learned helplessness is often retriggered by "defeats", physical pain, emotional pain that one does not yet know how to control or unfortunate consequences.
+In those who have not yet learned the opposite, learned helplessness is often retriggered by "defeats", physical pain, emotional pain that one does not yet know how to control and/or unfortunate consequences.
+Often the perccption that one repeatedly feels traumatized, even when one pulls through on a task he fears failure on, produces such massive fear that one is so weakened that he/she goes into a state of helplessness.
+The fear itself becomes a false threat that seems real.
 Read the Control - Its Proper Use section to be clear on why the helplessness belief that was retriggered is just an illusion.

 One of the ways to regain a sense of control is simply to do a thorough job of contemplating and affirming one's most important values in life.
 Do the exercise as part of your plan or your Reminders Notebook: see Values Main Page